LandYacht

 open source.

-MQTT broker — the central nervous system.
+The central nervous system, running right on the brain.
 Every node publishes here, every dashboard subscribes.

 ~$150